org-asux/org.ASUX/docs/README.md

 Also, see Javadocs, Wiki links, etc.. .. within the above.

+All the gitHub.com Projects are at: [https://github.com/org-asux](https://github.com/org-asux)

-Want to take the project apart?
-Here's GitHub Project link:   [https://github.com/org-asux/org.ASUX](https://github.com/org-asux/org.ASUX)
+Want to take the YAML-based project apart?
+Here's GitHub Project link to that specific project:   [https://github.com/org-asux/org.ASUX](https://github.com/org-asux/org.ASUX)

 # org.ASUX - Summary